Mansfield Town: Club Profile

 It took 12 games between us and Mansfield Town until we produced a draw; a sign that one of us normally comes out on top.
-Our first meeting came during the 2008-9 Blue Square Premier campaign; The Stags coming down from League Two.
-Four years after we went up, it was the Nottinghamshire club’s turn; returning to the Football League and picking back up where the left off with us.
+Our first encounter came during the 2008-9 Blue Square Premier campaign; The Stags dropping down from League Two.
+While draws were a rarity between us, goals weren’t.
+And there have been plenty of memorable ties over the years; not least our 3-2 win at their place during our 2009-10 title-winning campaign after being two down.
+That season saw us go up, as you’re no doubt aware.
+Four years later, the Nottinghamshire club regained their League status.

 Mansfield Town: Record vs Boro'